FAQ Cups

 Can menstrual cups cause infections?

-Like any other period product, if not used correctly they can.
+Like any other period product, if not used properly, they can become a problem.

-Take into account though that menstrual cups are a safer way to pass through the period days than tampons or sanitary pads, as they block air and therefore bacteria from being created.
+However, keep in mind that menstrual cups are a safer way to get through the days of your period than tampons or pads because they keep air out and as so avoid that bacteria is being created.

-Don’t use harmful chemicals to clean the cup, such tea-tree oil, castile soap, antibacterial soap, common hand sanitizers, hydrogen peroxide, and other home remedies, and don’t place it in the dishwasher because it can damage the silicone and cause infections.
+Do not use harmful chemicals such as tea tree oil, castor oil, antibacterial soap, commercial hand sanitizers, hydrogen peroxide, and other home remedies to clean the cup, as this can damage the silicone and cause infections.

-Wash the cup with plain water or boil it for 5–10 minutes when your menstruation is over, and again wash it before using it again and sterilise it.
+Wash the cup out with plain water or boil it for 5-10 minutes when your period is over and wash it again before using it again and sterilize it.

 Can I make sex with the cup inside?